sakippes/DiscoveryDatabaseWorkshop/site/src/first-entry.md

 Once you are done recording your Environmental Sample's information, click "Save" toward the top right of the form.

+Keep in mind that the database does not autosave.
+You will have to click save every time you create a new entry.

+When you click save, you are making your work public to just yourself, your instructor, and your coauthors (if you have any).
+Your work will not be public to the world until your instructor has reviewed it.

 You've just created your first entry in the database!

 Science is a collaborative effort, and students in Tiny Earth classes often work together, so next let's talk about adding coauthors to your entries!